FDio/csit/docs/report/vpp_device_tests/test_environment.rst

 ~~~~~~~~~~

 As of initial version of vpp-device, we do have only single latest version of
-Docker image hosted on [:ref:`dockerhub`].
+Docker image hosted on [#dockerhub]_.
 This will be addressed as further
 improvement with proper semantic versioning.

 jenkins-slave-dcr